subhroneeldey/weblint/readme.md

 # A static code analyzer tool.

-## To perform linting, deal with partner applications, prevent overwriting of styles, ensure certain naming convention for partners and ensure accessibility guidelines
+To perform linting, deal with partner applications, prevent overwriting of styles, ensure certain naming convention for partners and ensure accessibility guidelines

-**>GENERAL INSTALLATION GUIDELINES:**
+## GENERAL INSTALLATION GUIDELINES

 This uses node.js so it should be installed